open-data/opengov/html/modules/contrib/menu_breadcrumb/README.md

 ## Introduction

-The Drupal 7 version of this module implemented the Drupal 6 behaviour of using the menu position of the current page for the breadcrumb.
+The Drupal 7 version of this module implemented the Drupal 6 behavior of using the menu position of the current page for the breadcrumb.
 It also added an option to append the page title to the breadcrumb (either as a clickable url or not), saving the trouble of doing this in the theme,